-The 2012 AQMP was developed to set forth a comprehensive and integrated program that would lead the Basin into attainment of the federal 24-hour PM2.5 air quality standard, and to provide an update to the Basin's commitments towards meeting the federal 8-hour ozone standards.
+The 2012 AQMP was developed to set forth a comprehensive and integrated program that would bring the Basin into attainment of the federal 24-hour PM2.5 air quality standard, and to provide an update to the Basin's commitments towards meeting the federal 8-hour ozone standards.
 The Plan included updated and new control measures and commitments for emissions reductions for the 8-hour ozone attainment strategy and helped reduce reliance on the section 182(e)(5) long-term measures.
-The 2012 AQMP received a limited approval and limited disapproval by U.S. EPA on April 14, 2016^{7.8} Table 1-8 lists the South Coast AQMD's 2012 AQMP commitments and the control measures or rules that were adopted through 2015.
-The emission reductions that were achieved in 2014 and will be achieved in 2023 through already-adopted measures are based on the emission inventories and milestone years from the 2012 AQMP.
-As shown in Table 1-8, for the control measures adopted by the South Coast AQMD over this period, 2.4 tpd of VOC reductions and 19.5 tpd of NOx reductions, will be achieved by 2023.
+The 2012 AQMP received a limited approval and limited disapproval by U.S. EPA on April 14, 2016.
+Table 1-9 lists the South Coast AQMD's 2012 AQMP commitments and the control measures or rules that were adopted through 2015.
+The emission reductions are quantified based on the emission inventories and milestone years from the 2012 AQMP.
+As shown in Table 1-9, for the control measures adopted by the South Coast AQMD over this period, 2.4 tpd of VOC reductions and 19.5 tpd of NOx reductions, will be achieved by 2023.